 \textbf{Stage 3: Labeling Criteria.} A feature receives the label \emph{general} if: (1) activation bursts align with semantically consistent events across the top diverse episodes, (2) the activation pattern reproduces in held-out episodes viewed in the \textit{Activation Viewer}, and (3) the global per-feature metrics (mean onset count, mean active activation, episode coverage) indicate this feature is persistent across a large portion of the training dataset.
 A feature receives the label \emph{memorized} if: (1) activation is sustained within the top episode(s), (2) the top episodes cluster around $\leq 2$ visual scenes, and (3) the global per-feature metrics indicate this feature activates on a small subset of the training dataset.
 If there is any ambiguity in the interpretation of the \textit{Feature Search} results, then the given feature is excluded.

-\subsubsection{Automated Classification}
+\subsection{Automated Classification}

 Manual labeling is precise but does not scale to thousands of features across multiple models and layers.
-To classify features at scale, we fit a logistic regression classifier on the four temporal metrics defined in \Cref{sec:feature_metrics}, using 30 manually-labeled features (15 general, 15 memorized) from a single reference layer as training data.
+To classify features at scale, we fit a logistic regression classifier to the four temporal metrics defined in \Cref{sec:feature_metrics}, using 30 manually labeled features (15 general, 15 memorized) from a single reference layer as training data.
 The classifier takes the form:

 where $\bar{o}$ is mean onset count, $c$ is episode coverage, $\bar{a}$ is mean activation magnitude, $\bar{\ell}_r$ is relative run length, and $\sigma$ is the logistic sigmoid.
 The classifier operates on unnormalized metric values, so the learned decision boundary can be applied across layers within the same model without per-layer normalization.
-We train one classifier per fine-tuning dataset (LIBERO and DROID) and apply it to all models trained on that dataset; the OpenVLA classifier reuses the LIBERO boundary since OpenVLA is also fine-tuned on LIBERO.
+We train one classifier per fine-tuning dataset (LIBERO and DROID) and apply it to all models trained on that dataset.
+The OpenVLA classifier reuses the LIBERO boundary, since OpenVLA is also fine-tuned on LIBERO.